yanchen036/pylearning/README.md

 pylearning
 ==========

-a python machine learning lib, for practice and usage
+A python machine learning lib.
+Currently for practice only.